jatinmourya/juhosi/README.md

 go to backend/src/

-create .env file containing db_passwd = (your db password) and dbName = juhosi, like
+create ' .env file ' containing db_passwd = (your db password) and dbName = juhosi, file looks like this

 ```
 db_passwd='password'